-Fun Ways to Teach Children About the Importance of Voting
+Tips to Help Children Understand the Power of Voting

-If creating lifelong voting habits in your children is important to you, try these six tips to help them understand the power and importance of their vote.
+If creating lifelong voting habits in your children is important to you, try these six tips to teach children about the power and importance of voting.

 1. Find Out What is Most Important to Them

 The topic of voting can be boggling to developing minds, but if you have a little one at home, you know they sure do have their own opinion about things.
-To approach the idea of voting, an easy place to start could be to ask them to list topics that are most important to them.
+To approach the concept of voting with children, an easy place to start could be to ask them to list topics that are most important to them.

 This list can include things like playing at the park, going to daycare or school, or going to the doctor when they get sick.
 This list outlines the topics – or issues – that are most important to their everyday lives.
 Choose a topic that is important to them and ask how they feel about it.
 Get their opinion!